 - Any industry with virtual employees, telecommuters.
 Sales, home health care, trucking, post office

 Accomplishing work in the new millennium has become synonymous with Virtual Leadership.
-The current competitive business environment and the changing nature of work and the workforce requires effective leadership that spans the boundaries of time and space to help employees to work together – apart.
-Leadership of virtual teams is not the same as leadership of face-to-face, co-located teams.
+The current competitive business environment and the changing nature of work and the workforce require effective leadership that spans the boundaries of time and space to help employees to work together – apart.
+The leadership of virtual teams is not the same as the leadership of face-to-face, co-located teams.
 Leading a virtual team is more difficult; it requires a dynamic interaction between technological systems and human systems that the virtual leader has to address and balance for work to be accomplished.